UiPath/ProcessMining-pm-utils/README.md

     revision: [tag name of the release]
 ```

-This package contains some date/time conversion macros.
+This package contains some date/datetime conversion macros.
 You can override the default format that is used in the macros by defining variables in your `dbt_project.yml`.
 The following shows an example configuration of the possible date and time formatting variables and their default values:

 ```
 vars:
   # Date and time formats.
-  # For SQL Server defined by integers and for Snowflake defined by strings.
+  # For SQL Server defined by integers and for Snowflake/Databricks defined by strings.
-  date_format: 23     # default: SQL Server: 23, Snowflake: 'YYYY-MM-DD'
+  date_format: 23     # default: SQL Server: 23, Snowflake: 'YYYY-MM-DD', Databricks: 'yyyy-MM-dd'
-  time_format: 14     # default: SQL Server: 14, Snowflake: 'hh24:mi:ss.ff3'
-  datetime_format: 21 # default: SQL Server: 21, Snowflake: 'YYYY-MM-DD hh24:mi:ss.ff3'
+  datetime_format: 21 # default: SQL Server: 21, Snowflake: 'YYYY-MM-DD hh24:mi:ss.ff3', Databricks: 'yyyy-MM-dd HH:mm:ss[.SSS]'
 ```

 ## Contents
 This dbt package contains macros for SQL functions to run the dbt project on multiple databases and for generic tests.
-The databases that are currently supported are Snowflake and SQL Server.
+The databases that are currently supported are Snowflake, SQL Server and Databricks.

 - [Multiple databases](#Multiple-databases)
   - [as_varchar](#as_varchar-source)